mrusme/kopi/README.md

 **Note:** If you don’t have coffee brewing equipment and typically get your coffee from a barista, add their brewing method as a _dummy_ entry.
-For espresso-based drinks, add an _espresso maker_; for pourovers or AeroPress, add a _coffee maker_.
+For espresso-based drinks, add an _espresso maker_; for pour-overs or AeroPress, add a _coffee maker_.
 However, keep in mind that _Kopi_ is **not** designed for tracking individual cups from various coffee shops—there are better tools for that.
-Instead, _Kopi_ is aimed at coffee enthusiasts who want to document their coffee experiences, ideally using their own brewing methods.
+Instead, _Kopi_ is aimed at coffee enthusiasts who want to document their coffee experiences, ideally using their brewing methods.

 #### Step 2: Open a bag of coffee

 Coffee bags are the second key element in tracking brewing and consumption.
 Every cup requires a designated bag of coffee.
 Previously _opened_ bags can be used until their beans are depleted, at which point a new bag must be _opened_.
-Multiple bags can be _open_ at once, but only one can be selected per cup.
+Multiple bags can be _open_ at the same time, but only one can be selected per cup.
 For blends, a dedicated bag must be prepared and then _opened_.

 To _open_ a new bag of coffee the following command is used: